What is Squirting?

 What is squirting?

 It really feels like everywhere you look on (free, aka: poor quality, aka: shitty) porn sites you’ll see the word “squirting” popping up.
-People are simply mad for it.
+People are simply mad about it.
 Now, if you venture to actually click on one of these links, you’ll find a camera full of hairless vulvas with copious amounts of liquid shooting from vaginas right and left.

 What you’re seeing is a fantastical, wildly exaggerated (in most cases) orgasm that can spark feelings of inadequacy in any vulva owner.
 It can leave you thinking: What the actual hell?
 THAT is how an orgasm is supposed to look??!!